Student Spaces and Activities

 Face coverings must be worn in the Russell House, and staff will monitor compliance.
 The student union has adjusted operating hours, entrances and exits, dining facilities and meeting rooms.
 Changes have been made to the gathering spaces and lounges throughout the building to reduce custodial cleaning burden.

 Student activities will focus on outdoor, virtual and small group programs of up to 50 people.
-Carolina Welcome is “choose your own adventure” this year, designed for students to explore the many units, organizations and services on campus as well as student-friendly businesses off-campus.

 A valid CarolinaCard is required to enter Thomas Cooper Library.
 Face coverings must be worn while in the building.
 The library has adjusted operating hours, entrances and exits, and study spaces.
 Students can use the computers and scanners, print, and find individual study space.
 Levels 4, 5, Main and Mezzanine are open to students.